-Crowdfunding is still a relatively new way of raising funds for your business, but it is becoming increasingly popular.
+Crowdfunding is a hugely popular modern way of raising funds for your business.

 It essentially involves a large group of people investing in an idea, using their own personal funds.
-It is up to the individual how little – or how much – they wish to give you.
+It’s up to the individual how little – or how much – they wish to give you.